I keep being asked:

 The difficulty with our boat class is that we are a construction class.

-There is the formula (L + 2d - F + root (S)) / 2,37.
+There is the formula (L + 2d - F + square root (S)) / 2,37.
 The result must be a number that must not be greater than 2,4.
-The rest of the class rule is - besides administrative rules - mainly a collection of constraints that the values in the formula must adhere to.
+The rest of the class rule is - in addition to administrative rules - mainly a collection of secondary conditions that the values in the formula must adhere to.